nicholasjayantylearns/shut-the-dux-up/docs/infrastructure_as_code/CI_CD_README.md

 ## 🎯 User Story

-> **As a DUX architect, I need to collaborate with multiple humans and AI collaborators and quickly implement changes across the project, version it, and output the latest package so others can consume the changes as quickly as possible.**
+> **As a DUX architect, I need to collaborate with multiple humans and AI collaborators through the sacred watch folder, quickly implement changes across the project, version it, and output the latest package so others can consume the changes as quickly as possible.**

 ## 🏗️ Architecture